zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 ## Usage

+- `cd` to `webpack` folder
 - Run `npm i` to install `node_modules`
-- `cd` to `webpack` folder
-- Run `npm run build:tree-shaking` command in your terminal (You can refer other commands inside `package.json`)
+- Run `npm run build:tree-shaking` command in your terminal
+(You can refer to other commands inside `package.json`)
 - Inspect output bundled files
+- Inside `dist/esm.bundle.js`
-- Inside `dist/esm.bundle.js`, you would find `unused harmony export largeFunc` comment which added a notice to webpack minimizers that `largeFunc` unused and should be remove in production bundle.
+You would find the `unused harmony export largeFunc` comment which added a notice to webpack minimizers that `largeFunc` is unused and should be removed in the production bundle.
+- Inside `dist/cjs.bundle.js`
-- Inside `dist/cjs.bundle.js`, we didn't find something notice that the code could be eliminate later.
+You won't find something to notice that the code could be eliminated later.

-### How to see the final result?
+### How do you see the final result?

-You could see the final bundle with fully optimized by change the `mode` property in `webpack.config.js` to `production`
+You can see the final bundle fully optimized by changing the `mode` property in `webpack.config.js` to `production`

-## What I see via this example?
+## What do I see via this example?

 **CommonJS**

 CommonJS exports are resolved at runtime because CommonJS is designed to work in a synchronous, blocking manner, particularly in server-side environments like Node.js.
-CommonJS modules use require to import modules, and exports can be dynamically modified during **runtime**.
+CommonJS modules are required to import modules, and exports can be dynamically modified during **runtime**.
 This dynamic nature makes it difficult for static analysis to determine which parts of the code are used and which are not.

->> Bundled file size was not tree-shaking because CommonJS and bundled size still larger than expectation because it was not tree-shakable.
+>> The bundled file size was not tree-shaking because CommonJS and bundled size were still larger than expected because it was not tree-shakable.

 **ESModule**